We all know that food is taken very seriously in France. But did you know there are even strict guidelines for French ice cream and sorbet?

 The designation “crème glacée” or “iced cream” requires that fresh cream be included in the composition of the ice cream, which gives it a very smooth, rich texture.
 It contains at least 5% milkfat, so it’s higher in calories than conventional ice cream.

-The photo below of my favorite ice cream from Berthillon in Paris has “Crème Glacée” written on the package, not “glace” because it contains fresh cream.
+The photo below of my favorite ice cream from the Berthillon shop in Paris has “Crème Glacée” written on the package, not “glace” because it contains fresh cream.

 Farmhouse ice cream or “glace fermière” is not exempt from the rules, au contraire.